20 Amazing Places To Visit In Utah: Famous Parks + Hidden Gems

 Road cutting through open landscape with mounds and hills sun casting shadows

-Road cutting through Grand Staircase Escalante, Utah
+Road cutting through Grand Staircase Escalante

-The name Grand Staircase is quite literal, as a series of plateaus descend in vertical elevation from Bryce Canyon to Grand Canyon like a giant staircase.
+Grand Staircase Escalante is a 1.87 million acre unspoiled natural landscape located in southern Utah.
+The name Grand Staircase is quite literal because it consists of a series of plateaus descending in vertical elevation from Bryce Canyon to Grand Canyon like a giant staircase.

 • Explore the Escalante Canyons, Grand Staircase and Kaiparowits Plateau regions